 Water tastes different

-Refrigerator water filters cannot add anything to the taste of water as they only remove chemicals and contaminants from your water.
-The older the fridge filter is that you are replacing, the more likely you are to notice a taste difference as your drinking water is now under greater (and more effective) filtration.
+Refrigerator water filters do not affect water taste because they reduce chemicals and contaminants.
+However, you may notice a difference in taste.
+The older the fridge filter you are replacing, the more likely you will see a taste difference.
+Installing a new filter will improve the taste because it is now under more significant (and more effective) filtration.

 Related articles: